John-Kanello/NaturalNumbersInterpretation/README.md

 The appropriate exception handling guarantees that the phone number combination generator will not get called with invalid input ensuring that the input will always be a sequnce of space separated numbers with a maximum length of 3.

-# How to run the program
+# How to run the application
 Clone the program to your local Git Repository by running the command:</br>
 <b>git clone https://github.com/John-Kanello/NaturalNumbersInterpretation.git</b></br></br>
 The program includes the Maven Wrapper mvnw.</br>